thradams/cake/ownership.md

 An **owner object** is an object referencing another object and managing its lifetime.

-The most common type of owner objects is pointers, often referred to as **owner pointers**.
+The most common type of owner objects are pointers, often referred to as **owner pointers**.
 An owner pointer is created with the qualifier owner, as illustrated in Listing 1:

 ##### Listing 1 - Owner Pointer to FILE
 ```c